search icon

 Participants have access to any materials they need to complete their tasks, such as instructions or manuals, but they are not given any additional information or assistance from a moderator or researcher.

-(3) Tree Maps
+(3) Tree maps

 Tree testing is a method that helps you figure out which features are most important to users.
 It involves asking them to imagine the product as a tree and draw branches that connect different parts of the tree.
 Then, you can ask them why they made those branches and what they think they do.